 Why we flagged it: This is one of the city’s clearer signals that it may formalize how local history and preservation are handled.

-If advanced later
+If it returns later

 Princeton could create a formal body to help document historic sites and shape preservation policy.